Hans Zimmer: Career

-1977–1988
+1970s and 1980s

 Zimmer began his career playing keyboards and synthesizers in the 1970s, with the band Krakatoa.
-He worked with the Buggles, a new wave band formed in London in 1977 with Trevor Horn, Geoff Downes, and Bruce Woolley.
+He worked with the Buggles, a new wave band formed in London in 1977 with Trevor Horn, Geoff Downes and Bruce Woolley.
 Zimmer can be seen briefly in the Buggles' music video for the 1979 song "Video Killed the Radio Star".
 After working with the Buggles, he started to work for the Italian group Krisma, a new wave band formed in 1976 with Maurizio Arcieri and Christina Moser.
 He was a featured synthesist for Krisma's third album, Cathode Mamma.
 He has also worked with the band Helden (with Warren Cann from Ultravox).

-Both Zimmer (on keyboards) and Cann (on drums), were invited to be part of the Spanish group Mecano for a live performance in Segovia (Spain) in 1984.
+In 1984, both Zimmer (on keyboards) and Cann (on drums), were invited to be part of the Spanish group Mecano for a live performance in Segovia (Spain).
 Two songs from this concert were included in the Mecano: En Concierto album released in 1985 only in Spain.
-In 1985, he contributed to the Shriekback album Oil & Gold.
-In 1980, Zimmer co-produced a single, "History of the World, Part 1," with, and for, UK punk band The Damned, which was also included on their 1980 LP release, The Black Album, and carried the description of his efforts as "Over-Produced by Hans Zimmer."
+In 1985, he contributed to the Shriekback album Oil and Gold.
+In 1980, Zimmer co-produced a single, "History of the World, Part 1", with, and for, UK punk band The Damned, which was also included on their 1980 LP release, The Black Album, and carried the description of his efforts as "Over-Produced by Hans Zimmer."

 While living in London, Zimmer wrote advertising jingles for Air-Edel Associates.
 In the 1980s, Zimmer partnered with Stanley Myers, a prolific film composer who wrote the scores for over sixty films.
 Zimmer and Myers co–founded the London–based Lillie Yard recording studio.
 Together, Myers and Zimmer worked on fusing the traditional orchestral sound with electronic instruments.
 Some of the films on which Zimmer and Myers worked are Moonlighting (1982), Success Is the Best Revenge (1984), Insignificance (1985), and My Beautiful Laundrette (1985).
 Zimmer's first solo score was Terminal Exposure for director Nico Mastorakis in 1987, for which he also wrote the songs.
 Zimmer acted as score producer for the 1987 film The Last Emperor, which won the Academy Award for Best Original Score.

 One of Zimmer's most durable works from his time in the United Kingdom was the theme song for the television game show Going for Gold, which he composed with Sandy McClelland in 1987.
 In an interview with the BBC, Zimmer said: "Going for Gold was a lot of fun.
 It's the sort of stuff you do when you don't have a career yet.
 God, I just felt so lucky because this thing paid my rent for the longest time."